 - Get educated.
 Find good books that provide solid information.
 Talk to your friends about how they have talked to their kids.
 What information did they draw on?

 - Get comfortable.
 It's normal to feel nervous or unsure when you start talking to your kids about sex and sexuality.
 It's okay to be honest with them about this too.
 There is nothing wrong with saying "It's not always easy for me to talk about this with you because my family never did when I was growing up.
 But this is so important so I am going to do the best I can, okay?"

 - Talk often.
-Get rid of THE sex talk and look for opportunities to have many shorter conversations instead.
-Sex comes up all the time in the media, use this as a conversation starter.
+Get rid of the sex talk and look for opportunities to have many shorter conversations instead.
+Sex comes up all the time in the media; use these as conversation starters.

 - Choose the right times.
 Try to find times where this is some privacy and you aren't rushed to finish the conversation.
 Choose times that aren't emotionally charged already.

 - Don't preach.
 Young people tend to shut off during long, drawn-out lectures.
 Say your piece and then let it go.

 - Make it a dialogue.
 Ask your child questions and listen to their answers.
 Try not to cut them off with statements like, "What you think doesn't matter.
 I am your parent and I know way more than you do."
 This merely teaches your teen to keep their opinions to themselves.